Did you know?

 One of the largest threats to the sea butterfly is the changes in its habitat.
 Due to the aragonitic shell of the creature, they are highly susceptible to the PH, or acidity of the water.
 As we know, humans are releasing more and more carbon dioxide and other harmful gasses into the air.
 This forces the ocean to absorb more CO2, which can cause ocean acidification or a change in the acidity of the ecosystem.

 Sea butterflies have to contend with the threat of predators.
-Their extremely small size makes them an easy target and, more often than not, helpless prey.
-Whales and fish consume them, and other similar marine creatures, en masse, putting them in harm’s way.
-They also have to watch out for sea birds when they operate on the water’s surface.
+Their extremely small size makes them an easy target and, more often a helpless prey.
+Sea birds, whales, and other fish also consume them.

 FAQs